 Stanford University Medical Center and the Lucile Salter Packard Children’s Hospital are pleased to offer an outstanding Pediatric Radiology Fellowship to qualified candidates.
-Stanford is currently approved for three ACGME positions in Pediatric Radiology.
-The fellowship year runs from July 1st through June 30th.

 The Lucile Packard Children’s Hospital facilities and clinical practice continue to grow at a rapid pace.
 The Children’s Hospital currently houses 250 in-patient beds and performs approximately sixty-six thousand pediatric imaging studies each year.